Sir Michael Shaw-Stewart, 6th Baronet: Personal life

 Shaw-Stewart married Eliza Mary Farquhar (1799–1851) on 16 September 1819.
 Farquhar was the daughter of Robert Farquhar, a native of Kintore and Jane Tweedie a native of Antigua of Scottish descent.
-Farquhar brought to the marriage a large fortune derived from sugar plantations in the Caribbean.
-Their marriage produced four sons and four daughters The eldest child was Jane Catherine Shaw Stewart who was a leading nurse and at one time she was close to Florence Nightingale.
+Farquhar brought to the marriage a large fortune derived her mother's two marriages, firstly to a contractor to and prize agent for the Royal Navy (controversial for the way he handled the latter), and secondly to a sugar plantation owner.
+Shaw Stewart's marriage produced four sons and four daughters The eldest child was Jane Catherine Shaw Stewart who was a leading nurse and at one time she was close to Florence Nightingale.